sksamra/DSC180B_B04_Capstone/README.md

-# Title: Genetics Replication Project
+# Title: Genetic Overlap between Alzheimer's, Parkinson’s, and healthy patients

 #### Capstone Project: Data Science DSC180A

 #### Section B04: Genetics

-#### Authors: Saroop Samra
+#### Authors: Saroop Samra, Justin Lu, Xuanyu Wu

 #### Date : 12/30/2020

 ### Overview

-This repository code is for the replication project for the paper: Post-mortem molecular profiling of three psychiatric disorders (https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-017-0458-5).
-The data includes that RNA sequences from tissues from three regions of the brain (interior cingulate cortex, dorsolateral prefrontal cortex, and nucleus accumbens), and is from three groups of 24 patients each diagnosed with a Psychiatric disorder (schizophrenia, bipolar disorder, or major depressive disorder) as well as a control group.
-The analysis performed shows the correlation of certain genes and psychiatric disorders.
+This repository code is for the replication project for the paper: Profiles of Extracellular miRNA in Cerebrospinal Fluid and Serum from Patients with Alzheimer’s and Parkinson’s Diseases Correlate with Disease Status and Features of Pathology (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0094839).
+The data includes that miRNA sequences from tissues from two biofluids (serum and cerebrospinal fluid), and is from 69 patients with Alzheimer's disease, 67 with Parkinson's disease and 78 neurologically normal controls using next generation small RNA sequencing (NGS).

 ### Running the project